hemantaph/ler/docs/_build/html/_sources/autoapi/ler/lens_galaxy_population/lens_galaxy_parameter_distribution/index.rst.txt

    The class inherits from the ImageProperties class, which is used calculate image properties (magnification, timedelays, source position, image position, morse phase).

-   Either the class takes in initialized CompactBinaryPopulation class as input or inherits the CompactBinaryPopulation class with default params (if no input)
+   Either the class takes in initialized CBCSourceParameterDistribution class as input or inherits the CBCSourceParameterDistribution class with default params (if no input)

    ..
        !! processed by numpydoc !!